dhis2/design-system/principles/content-communication.md

 ![communication example](../images/communication/ex-comms-3.png)
 <br>

 A technical error, like the one in the incorrect example, may make sense to a technical user.
-For an end user this information is rarely useful.
+For an end-user this information is rarely useful.
 Provide the information in a way that communicates _what went wrong_ and _what can be done to fix it_.

 Sometimes technical details or logs can be helpful.
 If so, provide these in an expandable area or as a downloadable file.